Roy Balleste

 Royal C. Gardner

-Dr. Roy Balleste is a tenured Professor of Law at Stetson University College of Law.
-He is the Director of International Initiatives at the Office of International and Graduate Programs.
-As the Director for International Initiatives, Balleste oversees the strategic outreach and coordination to advance global engagement and expand learning opportunities for the College of Law.
-Professor Balleste is also the Director of the Dolly & Homer Hand Law Library.
-He teaches cyberlaw and space law and has concentrated his scholarship on the areas of internet governance, cybersecurity law, space law, space cybersecurity, and astronautical ethics.
-Balleste holds a J.S.D. in Intercultural Human Rights (St. Thomas University); M.S. in Cybersecurity (Norwich University); LL.M. in Air and Space Law (McGill University); LL.M. in Intercultural Human Rights (St. Thomas University); and a J.D.
-(St. Thomas University).
-He is a doctoral candidate (PhD) in space cybersecurity at Capitol Technology University (expected summer 2024).
+Roy Balleste is a tenured Professor of Law and the Director of the Dolly & Homer Hand Law Library.
+He teaches cyberlaw and space law and has concentrated his scholarship on astronautical ethics, cybersecurity law, internet governance, space cybersecurity, and space law.
+Professor Balleste holds a PhD in Space Cybersecurity (Capitol Technology University); J.S.D. in Intercultural Human Rights (St. Thomas University); M.S. in Cybersecurity (Norwich University); LLM in Air and Space Law (McGill University); LLM in Intercultural Human Rights (St. Thomas University); and a JD (St. Thomas University).
 Balleste holds a certificate in cybersecurity (in policy and technology) from the John F. Kennedy School of Government at Harvard University.
-Most recently, Balleste was accepted at the National Defense University College of Information and Cyberspace to earn the prestigious Chief Information Security Officer Graduate Certificate.
+Balleste also participates in the Chief Information Security Officer Graduate Certificate Program at the National Defense University, College of Information and Cyberspace. ).
+Balleste was the 2017 Nicolas Mateesco Matte Space Law Prize recipient at McGill University and the 2016 Jean Key Gates Distinguished Alumni Award at the University of South Florida School of Information.

-Professor Balleste is a member of the International Institute of Space Law and Upsilon Pi Epsilon Association (the only National Honor Society for the computing and information disciplines).
+Professor Balleste also serves as Director of International Initiatives at the Office of International and Graduate Programs.
+The international initiatives efforts within the Office of International and Graduate Programs aim to enhance the College of Law’s global engagement through various programs and initiatives designed to empower students and faculty to collaborate with the international community.
+Professor Balleste is a member of the International Institute of Space Law, the Royal Aeronautical Society, and the Upsilon Pi Epsilon Association (the only National Honor Society for the computing and information disciplines).
 Balleste has participated in discussions at the United Nations on internet governance and space law matters.
 He is a core expert and editorial board member of the Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS).
-Balleste was the 2017 recipient of the Nicolas Mateesco Matte Space Law Prize at McGill University and the 2016 Jean Key Gates Distinguished Alumni Award at the University of South Florida, School of Information.

-In November of 2017, Balleste participated at the United Nations High-level Forum on Space as a driver for sustainable socio-economic development.
+Professor Balleste served as a member of the Executive Committee of the Non-Commercial Users Constituency (NCUC) of the Internet Corporation for Assigned Names and Numbers (ICANN) Generic Names Supporting Organization (GNSO) as the Representative for North America (December 2013 - December 2015).
+In November 2017, Balleste participated at the United Nations High-level Forum on Space as a driver for sustainable socio-economic development.
 Balleste also participated in the United Nations Internet Governance Forum (UN IGF) in Rio de Janeiro, Brazil, in 2007 and in Vilnius, Lithuania, in 2010.
 In October of 2012, Balleste participated—at the invitation of the U.S. Air Force Research Institute—in the second cyber power conference at Maxwell’s Officer Training School.
-From 2006 to 2009, Professor Balleste was head of IT at the University of the District of Columbia David A. Clarke School of Law and library director, where he collaborated with the university’s CIO and CFO.
-From 2009 to May 2020, Balleste supervised the law library and media department at St. Thomas University School of Law.
+From 2006 to 2009, Professor Balleste was head of IT at the University of the District of Columbia David A. Clarke School of Law and library director.
+From 2009 to May 2020, Balleste managed the law library and media department at St. Thomas University School of Law.

 Curriculum Vitae